2004:

 1968:

-Film and television actor Phill Lewis is born in Uganda, East Africa.
-Fans of The Suite
+Film & television actor and director Phill Lewis is born in Uganda, East Africa.
+Fans of

 SEPTEMBER 4